Meeds-io/meeds/CODING_GUIDELINES.md

 ### DEVSTD-33
   Data content upgrades has to be made using Commons-Upgrade API (See link for more details)

-### DEVSTD-52
-  Avoid using SessionProviderService.getSystemSessionProvider in Service & Bottom layer since this Service shares the session provider in a thread local in User HTTP Requests.

 ## REST APIs